ssec/polar2grid/doc/source/remapping.rst

     pixel for each pixel in the output image.
 If a valid pixel can't be found near a location then an invalid (transparent) pixel is put in its place.
 Controlling this search distance and other options are described below in the Command Line Arguments section.
-Nearest resampling can be specified on the command line with ``--method nearest`` and is the default when non-native grids are specified to the command line (``-g my_grid``).
+Nearest neighbor resampling can be specified on the command line with ``--method nearest`` and is the default when non-native grids are specified to the command line (``-g my_grid``).